We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Our Top Picks

-To qualify as a top pick, a hydroponic system needed to have a water circulation system that keeps the water fresh.
-For those that are all-inclusive systems, we looked for bright grow lights that can be adjusted in height as the plants grow taller.
+To qualify as one of our top picks, we required each hydroponic system to have a water circulation system to keep the water fresh.
+When evaluating all-inclusive systems, we looked for bright grow lights that could be adjusted in height as the plants grow taller.
 The following hydroponic systems vary in design and size, but each is well suited to growing healthy herbs and plants indoors.

 Best Overall